Kondoorsoft/WQ2-issues/README.md

 # Wizzerd Quest 2 Reporting

-This repository exists as a place to report bugs, suggest features, and track the progress as well as participate in discussion about both.
+This repository exists as a place to create and track bug reports and feature requests.
+It also creates a space for the developers to communicate with you on these items.

 ## How to Report